 When you turn 18, the Court that oversaw your case while you were in foster care will continue to have authority to oversee the case for certain periods of time.
 If you stay in Extended Foster Care the Court is required by law to continue to oversee the case.
-Once you leave foster care, the Court still has authority over your case for 6 -12 months of the Trial Independence Period.
-The Court has this authority over the case during the Trial Independence Period in case you need court assistance during this time.
+Once you leave foster care, the Court still has authority over your case for 6 -12 months of the Trial Independence.
+The Court has this authority over the case during the Trial Independence in case you need court assistance during this time.
 It also has this authority so that CPS can more quickly assist you if you decide to return for Extended Foster Care.
-No hearings are required to take place during this time, and you CANNOT BE required to attend any hearing that the Court may choose to hold during this time.
+No hearings are required to take place during this time and you CANNOT be required to attend any hearing that the Court may choose to hold during this time.
 However, if there are problems or concerns, attending the hearing is a good idea.
-CPS will not be supervising your situation or maintaining contact with you during this time, unless you ask for some transitional living services such as the Transitional Living Allowance and Aftercare Room and Board, Education and Training Voucher, and After Care Case management.
-If your Trial Independence Period is ending and you do not want to return for Extended Foster Care but want the Court to keep its file open in case you need future Court assistance, you can ask the Court to keep jurisdiction over you up until you turn 21.
-Even if the court case is closed, if you need court assistance to get CPS to give you services, you can ask the Court to reopen the court case and extend jurisdiction, but you will probably need an attorney to do that.
+CPS will not be supervising your situation or maintaining contact with you during this time unless you ask for some transitional living services such as the Transitional Living Allowance and Aftercare Room and Board, Education and Training Voucher, and Aftercare Case Management.
+If your Trial Independence is ending and you do not want to return for Extended Foster Care but want the Court to keep your court case open in case you need future Court assistance, you can ask the Court to keep jurisdiction over you up until you turn 21.

-The best way to let the Court know that you want your court case kept open until you are 21 or that you want a 12 month Trial Independence Period is to go to the Court hearings and let the Judge know.
+The best way to let the Court know that you want your court case kept open until you are 21 or that you want a 12 month Trial Independence is to go to the Court hearings and let the Judge know.
 You should also let your caseworker, CASA and Attorney Ad Litem know.
-You can also submit a request in writing to the Court; be sure to include your full name, the name of the court and your court case number if you know it.
-Include your address and phone number on it.
+You can also submit a request in writing to the Court; be sure to include your full name, address, phone number, the name of the court and your court case number if you know it.

 Remember, at age 18 you are an adult and are no longer in the legal custody (conservatorship) of CPS.
 The Court can no longer tell you what to do or where to live.
 While Extended Court Jurisdiction might sound frightening, it really is a good thing for foster youth.
 It can help you complete or achieve your employment or education goals, address other important needs and resolve matters that CPS did not take care of, such as identification documents and sibling contact.
-You can go to the Court for help if you feel that CPS is not giving you the services and assistance that CPS should give you to help you become independent.